Four leadership skills every fast-growing entrepreneur needs

 It can sometimes be a challenge for business owners to hand over responsibility — especially in the early days of owning a business — but if you’ve hired a team you can trust, you should have faith in them.

-The process of delegation will evolve as your team and company grow, as this will expand your talent pool and also increase the demands on you as a business owner.
+The process of delegating will evolve as your team and company grow, as this will expand your talent pool and also increase the demands on you as a business owner.

 The skill of delegation will always be important, no matter how large your company becomes.